-- (3) the employee is asking for a reclassification for a special duty position. - C. Group reclassification may be submitted if all employees' positions are in the same classification within the same section of a division.
+- (1) An employee's position is not assigned to the appropriate job classification; or - (2) A significant or gradual change in an employee's on-going duties or responsibilities over a period of at least one-year; or - (3) Reorganization causes the duties of a position to change. - B. An employee is not eligible to submit a reclassification request if it has been less than twelve (12) months since the date of a previous classification determination for the position, or - (1) the employee is on probation; or - (2) the employee is on a Performance Improvement Plan; or - (3) the employee is asking for a reclassification for a special duty position. - C. Group reclassification may be submitted if all employees' positions are in the same classification within the same section of a division.
 Group reclassifications should be addressed during small table negotiations.
-Human Resources will evaluate each position individually;

-therefore, reserving the right to place positions into different classifications, if warranted.
-Nothing in this paragraph prevents an individual employee from exercising their Section 5 rights under this Article

-(Reconsideration of a Classification Decision).

-- 2. Probation Upon Reclassification.
+Human Resources will evaluate each position individually; therefore, reserving the right to place positions into different classifications, if warranted.
+Nothing in this paragraph prevents an individual employee from exercising their Section 5 rights under this Article (Reconsideration of a Classification Decision). - 2.
+Probation Upon Reclassification.
 There shall be no probationary period following a reclassification. - 3.
 Consideration of a Classification Decision.
-An employee or a group of employees has thirty (30) calendar days to submit a request for reconsideration of a classification decision to the Human Resources Director.
-An employee must request reconsideration prior to filing an appeal.
+An employee or a group of employees has thirty (30) calendar days tomay submit a request for reconsideration of a classification decisionreclassification to the Human Resources Director.
+An employee must request reconsideration reclassification prior to filing an appeal.
 Failure to request reconsideration to the Human Resources Director in thirty (30) calendar days shall be considered as acceptance of the reclassification decision.
-A group may fill out one request for all included individuals, or one or more of the employees may submit individual requests for reconsideration. - 4.
-Appeal of a Classification Reconsideration Decision. - A. An employee or a group of employees has thirty (30)
+A group may fill out one request for all included individuals, or one or more of the employees may submit individual requests for reconsideration reclassification.
+3.4.
+Appeal of a Classification Reconsideration Decision.

-calendar days to appeal the reconsideration decision.
-The timeline would begin from the date of the verification of receipt outlined in Section 5 above. - B. The employee or a group of employees may appeal the decision to the designated three person panel composed of one member from Compensation and Classification Services (CCS), one member of

-PAO Management or Human Resources and one member of the laborside of the Labor-Management Committee.
+A. An employee or a group of employees has thirty (30) calendar days to appeal the reconsideration reclassification decision.
+The timeline would begin from the date of the reclassification decision verification of receipt outlined in Section 5 above.
+B. The employee or a group of employees may appeal the decision to the designated three person panel composed of one member from Compensation and Classification Services (CCS), one member of PAO Management or Human Resources and one member of the labor-side of the Labor-Management Committee.
 Please note: The panel designees from management and labor should not be directly managing or representing the employee(s) seeking an appeal.
 The appeal shall be filed in writing to the Human Resources Director in order to initiate this process.
 Once initiated, the designated panel would convene a meeting in a similar manner to how classification reconsideration panels are presently conducted.
-This is an informal process that will allow the employee to present information that they believe shows that the majority of the work they are currently performing is the work of a different classification than the one they were reclassified to.
+This is an informal process that will allow the employee to present information that they believe shows that the majority of the work they are currently performing is the work of a different classification than the one they were reclassified to are currently designated.
 If management presents any information to the panel, it would be in this meeting, in the presence of the employee to allow the employee to a) know management's position, and b) to rebut what is presented by management.
 The panel's decision would be final.